jonas089/L2-sequencer-utils/readme.md

 There are several reasons why one would be interested in novel consensus solutions other than established ones such as POW and POS.

-1. Complexity in setting up a POS network
+## 1. Complexity in setting up a POS network

 A POS network requires a complex crypto economic model and sensible token distribution.
 Many projects make mistakes when issuing coins initially or reach a point of contrapositive distribution soon after launch, due to operational failure, early day protocol errors and scams.

-2. Energy inefficiency in POW
+## 2. Energy inefficiency in POW

 Proof of work is widely criticized for incentivising pointless allocation of exponentially growing computational power and therefore electricity.

-3. Competition and barrier of entry in POS and POW
+## 3. Competition and barrier of entry in POS and POW

 Due to 1. and 2. the barrier of entry for most full-node Blockchain protocols is quite high and becoming a validator is a financially straining process.
+To contribute to POW one usually needs to purchase expensive hardware and to participate in POS one must either be an early adoptor, join a pool, or purchase a large quantity of tokens, often in the tens of thousands to even hundreds of thousands of U.S. dollars.

+## PoED advantages

-PoED solves most of these problems and can be combined with a flexible model for crypto economic incentive.
+PoED solves most of these problems and can be combined with a flexible model to form a crypto-economic incentive.
+A validator node will have minimal hardware requirements since the computational power required to calculate zk random values is minimal.

+PoED could be employed in a full-node Blockchain / Smart Contract Platform, but it could also be used for decentralized transaction sequencing for Layer 2 rollup solutions.

 # bT